 The ownership of assets, such as property, antiques or other valuables, can be transferred through lifetime trusts while a person is still alive rather than giving them directly to a person and as opposed to will trusts, which only come into effect when a person dies.

 Assets are placed into a lifetime trust that is legally managed by one or more appointed ‘Trustees’.
-Any amount of assets can be placed into a lifetime trust, but any more than £325,000 per person or £650,000 per married couple (2017-18) could mean that the assets are still included in your relative’s estate and liable for inheritance tax when they die.
-Because property prices have been increasing in recent years, the government introduced changes in April 2017 allowing people to pass on an extra £100,000 per person tax free (if what you are passing on includes your home).
+Any amount of assets can be placed into a lifetime trust, but any more than £450,000 per person or £900,000 per married couple (2018-19) could mean that the assets are still included in your relative’s estate and liable for inheritance tax when they die.
+From 1 April 2018 you can also pass on an extra £125,000 per person tax free if what you are passing on includes your home.

 If they live for more than seven years after creating the trust, assets would not form part of their estate.
 For more information see this page of the HMRC website.